curityio/oauthtest/README.md

 > Note: The build is managed by the Gradle wrapper, so you don't need to download Gradle itself, the correct version of Gradle will be automatically downloaded when first run.

-This will create two jars in the `oauthtest-core/build/libs` directory, a simple jar with only this project's classes and resources, and a runnable jar containing all dependencies.
+This will create a runnable jar in the `oauthtest-core/build/libs` directory.

 ## Running the Application

 With Gradle:

 ```
-gradle run
+./gradlew run
 ```

 Using the runnable jar: